 The Law Fellow application process occurs each year.
 There are no deferrals.

-We appreciate your interest in the Law Fellow program and look forward to talking with you at your interview.
+We appreciate your interest in the Law Fellow program.